MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/update-local-agent.md

 - This release removes the monitoring agent and introduces a new service called LBDTelemetry, which will be used to install the ETWManifests.

 > [!IMPORTANT]
 > This release requires that a new local agent configuration file be downloaded from LCS.
-Refer to the [Troubleshoot on-premises deployments](../../dev-itpro/deployment/troubleshoot-on-prem.md) topic if you encounter problems.
+Refer to the [Troubleshoot on-premises deployments](../../dev-itpro/deployment/troubleshoot-on-prem.md) article if you encounter problems.

 ## What's new in local agent 2.1.0
 - Local agent 2.1.0 enables the two-phased servicing where **Environment preparation** and **Environment update** are two distinct steps and explicit actions.
 This reduces the total downtime customers must take when applying updates to their on-premises environments by preparing upfront and allowing users to use the environment during preparation and then communicating the downtime when the actual update environment action is triggered.